“There is no way in hell you are taking away my shower curtain,” said my husband, a very modest man.

 For a walk-in shower, the minimum space you need for a stall is at least a 3.5-by-3.5-feet square, which works out to be 3-by-3 feet for the shower itself and another 6 inches of thickness for the wall that surrounds it.
 “You need this amount of space so you can actually stand in there; you don’t want to hit your elbows on the wall when you go to wash your hair,” says Bernstein.

 Many bathrooms aren’t big enough to accommodate both a stall shower and a separate bathtub (which is going to require a minimum space of 5.5-feet long and 32 inches wide unless it’s a Japanese soaking tub, says Bernstein).
 If your bathroom is small, you have a tough choice to make.

-Above: A Pure Badger Shaving Brush and a Merkur "Vision" Adjustable Safety Razor like my husband's are $42.99 and $159.99, respectively, from Classic Shaving.
-I bought these to put a stop to his suspicions that "someone" was using his razor to shave legs.
+Above: A Pure Badger Shaving Brush ($42.99) and a Merkur “Vision” Adjustable Safety Razor ($61.99) like my husband’s are both from Classic Shaving.
+I bought these to put a stop to his suspicions that “someone” was using his razor to shave legs.
 (Research shows that a lot of women find an old-fashioned double-edge single blade razor intimidating to use.)

 At my house, we solved the space crisis by eliminating the tub from the master bath.
 In a second bathroom (adjacent to the other bedrooms) we have a tub with a shower head (and a shower curtain–I figured the experience would toughen up the children).

 I thought we were being very clever by paring down the number of tubs, but it turns out that it’s a pretty common choice nowadays.
 “People are giving up tubs,” says Bernstein.
 “There’s rarely a house where there isn’t one bathtub, but there’s only one.
 It’s typical you want to have it to give the kids a bath.”